dr-JT/semoutput/README.md

 ## Usage

-Use a single function `sem_tables()` to display nice looking output from a lavaan model (e.g., sem_tables(fit))
+Use a single function `sem_tables()` to display nice looking output from a lavaan model.

-The package also contains an RMarkdwon template that makes it very easy to run CFA and SEM analyses in R and create nice looking output.
+The package contains an RMarkdwon template that makes it very easy to run CFA and SEM analyses in R and create nice looking output.

 **Once you install the package, you will be able to access the R Markdown template by going to**: